By Cat, Feb 2018 (Photo, right, from Wikimedia Commons)

 Sage and dried plums is a great Mediterranean flavor and texture combination with chicken.

-Chicken Cutlets with Dried Plums and Sage
+Chicken Cutlets with Dried Plums, Sage and Balsamic

 This recipe is adapted from one on My Recipes blog (1).
 The original serves 4; I’ve adapted it to serve 2, and to use more healthful ingredients